MEDSL/2018-elections-official/README.md

 This README lists the dates that we finished cleaning each state's data, along with any relevant issues we encountered.

+Note: When reading in data in Python, utilize "dtype" parameter of the "pd.read_csv()" command to retain proper formatting of string padded fields.
+The "dtype" parameter can be set equal to the "official_datatypes" dictionary provided below for every precinct file except for the individual state file for Texas.
+Texas provides voter turnout percentage statistics which were retained in the "votes" column, so "votes" will need to be read as float dtype for this individual file.

 ## Alabama

 Updated data added 03-07-2022.